vexx-sm/TF2-Ricochet/README.md

 - The latest [SourceMod](https://www.sourcemod.net/downloads.php) release.

-- If you plan to compile the plugin on your own make sure to have the [match.inc](https://github.com/vexx-sm/TF2-Ricochet/blob/main/scripting/include/math.inc).
+- If you plan to compile the plugin on your own make sure to have [match.inc](https://github.com/vexx-sm/TF2-Ricochet/blob/main/scripting/include/math.inc) in your include folder.

 ## License & Contributing